OML-NPA/EasyML.jl/README.md

 - `input_size::Union{Tuple{Int64},Tuple{Int64,Int64,Int64}}: model output size.

-- `classes::Vector{AbstractClass}`: hold information about classes that a neural network outputs and what should be done with them.
+- `classes::Vector{<:AbstractClass}`: hold information about classes that a neural network outputs and what should be done with them.

 -  `OutputOptions::Vector{<:AbstractOutputOptions}`: hold information about output options for each class for application of the model.